giucamp/density/README.md

 spin-locking    |[sp_function_queue](http://giucamp.github.io/density/doc/html/classdensity_1_1sp__function__queue.html) |[sp_heter_queue](http://giucamp.github.io/density/doc/html/classdensity_1_1sp__heter__queue.html)|single/multiple|single/multiple

 ## Documentation
 The [overview](http://giucamp.github.io/density/doc/html/index.html) should be enough for an effective use of the library.

+[This pdf document](http://giucamp.github.io/density/doc/html/implementation.pdf) is an alternative overview that describes describes in detail the implementation of the library.

 Of course there is a [reference](http://giucamp.github.io/density/doc/html/annotated.html) (generated from the master branch) for the details.
 The documentation also includes the results of some benchmarks.
-[This document](http://giucamp.github.io/density/doc/html/implementation.pdf) is an alternative overview that describes describes in detail the implementation of the library.

 ## Support
 Supported compilers: